LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Recommends optimal AWS Compute resources (λ, EC2, EBS) for workloads to reduce costs and improve performance by using ML to analyze historical utilization metrics
   * Helps you choose optimal EC2 types, including those part of the Autoscaling group based on utilization

+### AWS IAM Identity Center (formerly AWS SSO)
+  * Provides a scalable and centralized way to manage user access
+  * Can integrate with an organization’s directory (Active Directory).
+  * Define permission sets with least-privilege policies (eg: for Amazon RDS and Amazon S3).
+  * Assign users to groups based on their team roles and map those groups to the appropriate permission sets.
+Group memberships in the identity source can be mapped directly to those permission sets, allowing seamless onboarding, offboarding, and role changes without managing individual IAM users or credentials

 ### Microsoft Active Directory (AD)
   * Found on any Windows Server with AD Domain Services
   * Database of objects: User Accounts, Computers, Printers, File Shares, Security Groups